The chime above the door rang and I shoved the book I was reading into my bookbag.

 It’s why I stay away from Others in general.
 I just want a nice, normal guy who wants a nice, normal girl.

 Except Gabriel starts bringing me tea.
 And not just any run of the mill tea.
-This has been sent to him by his grandmother and brewed in crystal clear river water and he starts
+This has been sent to him by his grandmother and brewed in crystal clear river water and he brings it in a thermos and he brings two beautiful little ceramic cups to drink it from that look otherworldly indeed.

 “And what would your grandmother think of you sharing your tea with a mortal girl.”